CenturyLinkCloud/PublicKB/General/Autoscale/creating-and-applying-autoscale-policies.md

 }}}

 ### Description
-The CenturyLink Cloud platform now supports both Vertical Autoscale of CPU capacity for servers as well as Horizontal Autoscale of servers.
+The Lumen Cloud platform now supports both Vertical Autoscale of CPU capacity for servers as well as Horizontal Autoscale of servers.
 This makes it possible to scale servers up and down (vertical) or out and in (horizontal) based on utilization, ensuring optimal deployment of resources for cloud environments under a variety of conditions.

 How does Autoscale work?
 For vertical Autoscale, servers that exceed a user-defined CPU utilization threshold instantly scale up, and servers that go below a user-defined CPU utilization threshold scale down (and reboot) during a user-defined window.
 In the case of horizontal Autoscale, groups of servers that exceed a user-defined CPU/RAM utilization threshold scale out by powering on one or more additional servers in the group, and groups of servers that go below a user-defined CPU/RAM utilization threshold scale in by powering off one or more servers in the group.